 API Entry points which are documented in this manual and declared in an installed header file.
-These can be used in distributed packages and will only be changed after deprecation. public Entry points declared in an installed header file that are exported on all R platforms but are not documented and subject to change without notice. private Entry points that are used when building R and exported on all R platforms but are not declared in the installed header files.
-Do not use these in distributed code. hidden Entry points that are where possible (Windows and some modern Unix-alike com- pilers/loaders when using R as a shared library) not exported.
+These can be used in distributed packages and ideally will only be changed after deprecation.
+See [API index], page 223. public Entry points declared in an installed header file that are exported on all R platforms but are not documented and subject to change without notice.
+Do not use these in distributed code.
+Their declarations will eventually be moved out of installed header files. private Entry points that are used when building R and exported on all R platforms but are not declared in the installed header files.
+Do not use these in distributed code. hidden Entry points that are where possible (Windows and some modern Unix-alike com- pilers/loaders when using R as a shared library) not exported. experiment al Entry points declared in an installed header file that are part of an experimental API, such as $R{ext/Altrep.h}$ .
+These are subject to change, so package authors wishing to use these should be prepared to adapt.
+See [Experimental API index], embedding Entry points intended primarily for embedding and creating new front-ends.
+It is not clear that this needs to be a separate category but it may be useful to keep it separate for now.
+See [Embedding API index], page 229.